 Slow down a second.

-How is it lawful to take subpoenaed emails delete them to acid wash?
+How is it lawful to take subpoenaed emails, delete them, to acid wash?

-Did you ever hear a bleach bit before Hillary?
+Did you ever hear a bleach bit before, Hillary?

 I hadn't.

-Acid washer hard drive.
+Acid wash your hard drive.

 I had not heard that.

-She acid washes the hard drive, and aid's busting up hammers uh with hammers devices, and by the way, she did violate uh the law, the espionage act, and she it had a it's a felony to mishandle or destroy classified top secret or special access programming information.
+And by the way, she did violate the law, the Espionage Act, and she had a, it's a felony to mishandle or destroy classified top secret or special access programming information.

 She did all that too.